GaleForceTechnology/ValTechQAAutomationChallenge/README.md

 >C:\WIP\ValtechQAAutomationChallenge\Output\FullTestSuite\001-Feature-Valtech-QAAutomationChallenge

-All logging is enable in the provided full test suite batch file, and each folder output represents a single scenarios and includes:
+All logging is enabled in the provided full test suite batch file.
+Each sub-folder output represents a single scenario, and includes:

 ```
 A log file, TestLog.txt